WolfgangMehner/vim-plugins/perl-support/README.md

   *  removing the root menu
   *  using additional plugins

-Look at the perlsupport help with
+Look at the perlsupport help with:

       :help perlsupport